frou/sml-buildscripts/README.md

 SML build scripts
 ==================

-Scripts to compile and run Standard ML programs defined in .mlb files.
+A set of scripts to compile and run Standard ML programs defined in `.mlb` files.

-All of these are Bash scripts for Unix-like systems, apart from one PowerShell script for Windows (see below).
+All of these are Bash scripts for Unix-like systems, apart from one PowerShell script for Windows.

 Motivation and the polybuild script